Note: My Web pages are best viewed with style sheets enabled.

 Note that, with a Web page, downloading requires one extra step after a successful search.
 Keys are listed with a link (often at the key ID).
 Select the link to download and see the key.
 Then copy the resulting Web page and paste it into the PGPkeys window to add it to your keyring.
 Extraneous information on the Web page may be included in the copy; PGP will automatically paste only the key itself.

-Warning: Just because you obtained a public key from a server does not mean that the key is authentic, that the actual owner is really who he or she claims to be.
+Warning: As noted in the box at the top of this page, just because you obtained a public key from a server does not mean that the key is authentic, that the actual owner is really who he or she claims to be.
 If you have a message that is so sensitive that it must be encrypted, then you must also verify the authenticity of the key and its owner.
 Once you have done that, you then sign the key to mark it as verified.
 (You may then wish to distribute the signed key to let others know of your verification.
 This is the following subject.)

 You have just generated a key pair and want to distribute your new public key.
 More important, you just revoked your key and want as many people as possible to know.
 Public key servers are generally used for very broad public distribution of new and modified keys.